 You drizzle it on your toast, maybe add some in your tea - but do you know that honey has some great skincare benefits?

 Used for centuries in medicines and to sweeten our candies, it's a top pick when it comes to the most effective natural ingredients, especially manuka honey.
-A unique type, which is known to be more vicious, healthier, and on paper has more benefits than regular honey.
+A unique type, which is known to be more delicious, healthier, and; according to research, has more benefits than regular honey.

 But what makes it so special for your skin?

-And how come is it ever different than regular honey?
+And how is it different from regular honey?

 What is Manuka Honey?

 Manuka Honey comes from the bees that pollinate the flowers of the Manuka plant (Leptospermum scoparium) native to New Zealand.
 This is very important as both the plants and the bees are representatives of the environment and are hard to come by in other parts of the world.